What Are PBNs?

 PBNs Violate Google's Webmaster Quality Guidelines

-Any links intended to manipulate PageRank or a site's ranking in Google search results may be considered part of a link scheme and a violation of Google’s Webmaster Guidelines.
-This includes any behavior that manipulates links to your site or outgoing links from your site.
+“Any links that are intended to manipulate rankings in Google Search results may be considered link spam.
+This includes any behavior that manipulates links to your site or outgoing links from your site.”

-The Risks Associated With Private Blog Networks
+The Risks Associated with Private Blog Networks

-So, if PBN links are a violation of Google's guidelines, what are the risks?
-We can break these down into two key scenarios:
+So, if PBN links violate Google's guidelines, what are the risks?

 1. Your Site Is Penalized/Loses Rankings